Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 - One patient who had two epileptic seizures while in the back of the ambulance during a delay of an hour and six minutes

-- A patient waited an hour and 42 minutes and suffered a severe epileptic fit in the ambulance that required medication and the help of a doctor from A&E
+- A patient who waited an hour and 42 minutes and suffered a severe epileptic fit in the ambulance that required medication and the help of a doctor from A&E

-- A patient with Covid-19 had severely low oxygen levels, less than 50 per cent compared to a healthy level of 95 per cent or above.
+- A patient with Covid-19 who had severely low oxygen levels of less than 50 per cent compared to a healthy level of 95 per cent or above.
 The patient waited over an hour to be seen

-- A separate elderly patient with sepsis and who urgenty needed antibiotics waited almost an hour and a half
+- A separate elderly patient with sepsis who urgently needed antibiotics waiting almost an hour and a half

-- A Covid patient delayed for an hour and 29 minutes was dehydrated and experiencing diabetic ketoacidosis due to high blood sugar, but they were not given fluids by nurses who couldn’t get an intravenous line into the patient’s veins
+- A Covid patient delayed for an hour and 29 minutes who was dehydrated and experiencing diabetic ketoacidosis due to high blood sugar, but was not given fluids by nurses who couldn’t get an intravenous line into the patient’s veins

-- A learning disabilities patient, who was also positive for Covid-19, was left waiting for four hours and 41 minutes
+- A learning disabilities patient, who was also positive for Covid-19, who was left waiting for four hours and 41 minutes

-The AACE report said these examples and others “clearly demonstrated that it is likely that these delays have led to harm.

-“Ambulance clinicians are not trained to care for patients for lengthy periods of time; the ambulance environment and available equipment are not designed for extended periods of patient care; and the ambulance and crew are needed to respond to other patients who have called 999.
+The AACE report said these examples and others “clearly demonstrate that it is likely that these delays have led to harm”.
+It added: “Ambulance clinicians are not trained to care for patients for lengthy periods of time; the ambulance environment and available equipment are not designed for extended periods of patient care; and the ambulance and crew are needed to respond to other patients who have called 999.

 “There must be an acceptance that this cannot be allowed to continue, and a program of rapid system improvement must be undertaken to change mindsets where necessary and eliminate the root causes.”

-The AACE report also includes statements from staff describing their recent experiences of delays and its impact.

-One described looking after a patient who they suspected was bleeding internally, and despite raising the alarm with A&E staff, were told to stay in the ambulance.
+The AACE report also includes statements from staff describing their recent experiences of delays and their impact.
+One told of looking after a patient who they suspected was bleeding internally, and despite raising the alarm with A&E staff, they were told to stay in the ambulance.

-They said the patient “continued to deteriorate” adding they “started to go mottled across the abdomen – we were really worried the patient was seriously ill now and close to dying.
+They said the patient “continued to deteriorate”, adding that they “started to go mottled across the abdomen – we were really worried the patient was seriously ill now and close to dying.
 After 20 minutes of waiting, the patient went into cardiac arrest in the ambulance.”
 The patient was rushed into A&E but did not survive.

 In another case a paramedic said they responded to a patient who had been lying in their own urine “for around 24 hours and had around 17 per cent burns.
-Patient was in pain and distress.”
-They said they tried to alert the hospital in advance of arriving “but was met with the response that it is going to be 'a long wait and you are at the back of nine ambulances'.”
+[The] patient was in pain and distress.”
+They said they tried to alert the hospital in advance of arriving “but was met with the response that it is going to be 'a long wait and you are at the back of nine ambulances’.”

 The patient waited three hours and 20 minutes.